Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 Riverwalk Resort NH

-If you are not looking for any winter activities, here is what you can find inside the resort: A game room for the whole family, a day spa, Inside a resort winery, and the resort’s Italian cuisine.
+If you are not looking for any winter activities, the resort offers a game room for the whole family, a day spa, an inside resort winery, and Italian cuisine.

 outdoor heated pool in Riverwalk resort.